-The Phase 1 material of the proposals must be prepared with the ALMA OT which is provided by the Joint ALMA Office (JAO) in Chile and is available from the ALMA Science Portal, section "Tools".
+The Phase 1 material of the proposals must be prepared with the ALMA OT, available from the ALMA Science Portal, section "Tools".
 The OT requires the users to provide a scientific and technical justification, target specification, and sensitivity.
 The OT provides the users with time-on-target plus overhead specification, integration time estimation, transparency and atmospheric conditions, etc.